Andre Gray: Luton Town

-On 22 March 2012, Gray signed for Conference Premier club Luton Town on loan until the end of the 2011–12 season with a view to a permanent move, having impressed the club's backroom staff with his performances against the club in the FA Trophy.
+On 22 March 2012, Gray signed for Conference Premier club Luton Town on loan until the end of the 2011–12 season with a view to a permanent move, having impressed the club's backroom staff with his performances against Luton in the FA Trophy.
+He arrived at the club at a turbulent time as manager Gary Brabin was sacked and his replacement, Paul Buckle, needed a run of results to qualify for the play-offs.
 Going straight into the starting lineup, he scored on his debut in a 1–1 draw with Grimsby Town on 24 March and hit a goal in each of his next matches against York City, Braintree Town and Hayes & Yeading United.
 This meant that Gray became the only player in Luton Town history to have scored in each of his first four matches for the club.
 He scored his fifth goal in a 2–0 win over champions Fleetwood Town in the last match of the season to secure Luton a fifth-place finish in the league and the last available remaining play-off spot.
 Gray scored the opening goal in the play-off semi-final first leg at home to Wrexham, which Luton won 3–2 on aggregate to set up a final against York City at Wembley Stadium.
 Luton lost the match 2–1, despite Gray scoring the opening goal after just 74 seconds.
 In total, he scored seven goals in 12 appearances during his loan spell.